Masked and Anonymous

 Masked and Anonymous is a 2003 drama film directed by Larry Charles.
-The film was written by Larry Charles and Bob Dylan, the latter under the pseudonym "Rene Fontaine".
+The film was written by Larry Charles (as Sergei Petrov) and Bob Dylan (as Rene Fontaine).
 It stars Dylan alongside a star-heavy cast, including John Goodman, Jeff Bridges, Penélope Cruz, Val Kilmer, Mickey Rourke, Jessica Lange, Luke Wilson, Angela Bassett, Bruce Dern, Cheech Marin, Ed Harris, Chris Penn, Steven Bauer, Giovanni Ribisi, Michael Paul Chan, Christian Slater, and Fred Ward.

 Plot

-An iconic rock legend, Jack Fate, is bailed out of prison to perform a one-man benefit concert for a decaying future North American society.
+An iconic rock legend, Jack Fate (Dylan), is bailed out of prison to perform a one-man benefit concert for a decaying future North American society.
 The film touches on many subjects, from the futility of politics to the confusion of loosely strung government conspiracies, to the chaos created by both anarchy and Nineteen Eighty-Four-styled totalitarianism.
 It further reflects on life, dreams, and God's place in a seemingly increasingly chaotic world.

 Fate makes it clear that he "was always a singer and maybe no more than that".
 He produces no solutions to any of the problems the film presents.
 Rather, he clarifies that he "stopped trying to figure everything out a long time ago".